alexmdodge/react-redux-wordpress/README.md

 # React Redux WordPress

-A test project for integrating React, Redux, Typescript, and WordPress
+A framework project for integrating React and Redux with WordPress through the WordPress REST API.